TheMannu/Technology-Topics-Quick-Reference/Role-in-CloudShell.md

 ## Limitations:
 - Session Duration: CloudShell sessions have a maximum duration (currently 20 minutes of inactivity or 12 hours total, whichever comes first).

+- Region-Specific: As mentioned, CloudShell is tied to the region you are working in, so you need to launch a new session if you switch regions.